184 PHOTOS, A NEWSLETTER & TWO BOOKLETS IN THIS SECTION BY KEN JOHNSON

 March, 2016 : Thanks again to Russell Hodgkin. who found a list of the photographs in his father's papers.
 There is a big gap in the list, but it allowed me to put dates on most of the photos, as well as add names of some people and ships.

-February, 2017 : These photos plus others in the series which are missing from this collection can be seen in the HMCS Ontario album on the "For Posterity's Sake" website.
+February, 2017 : These photos plus others in the series which are missing from this collection can be found in the HMCS Ontario section on the "For Posterity's Sake" website.

 People identified so far: H. Agnew, Charlie Conway, Major-General F.W.
 Festing, Admiral Sir Bruce Fraser, Capt.
 Harold Taylor Wood Grant, Ken Johnson, Lt-Col. Leathes, Ernest Harold Massick.